karshinlin/WanderShop/README.md

 - backend server uses the Flask framework and is run with gunicorn
 - virtualenv is used to maintain dependencies
 - To activate virtualenv, run `source venv/bin/activate` in project root
-- To run the server from project root: `gunicorn --chdir ./Server wsgi:app`
+- To run the server from project root: `gunicorn --chdir ./Server wsgi:app` (in virtualenv)

 # Continuous Deployment with Heroku
 - Heroku-deployment branch serves as continuous deployment branch to Heroku